htmfilho/htmfilho.github.io/_posts/2021/2021-03-21-measuring-pressure-golang.md

 }
 {% endhighlight %}

 The code looks pretty expressive and extensible.
 The function `convert()` can be extended to perform some form of rounding or formatting and new compatible conversions can be added without changing existing logic.
+You can find the entire code at [the blog examples repo](https://github.com/htmfilho/blog-examples/tree/main/convertall).
 Running this code, we get:

 ```
 $ go run convertall.go